How Small Batches Improve Our Code

 If your release cycle is shortened from weeks to minutes, then every release can be a hotfix.
 This means faster response to both serious and trivial bugs, and a much safer release process (since the hotfix process doesn’t have to circumvent normal quality checks).

-Next week I’ll write about what I find to be the most exciting aspect of small batches: The psychological benefits they bring us as individuals and a team.
-Be sure to subscribe so you don’t miss that one!
+In the final installment, I write about what I find to be the most exciting aspect of small batches: The psychological benefits they bring us as individuals and a team.

 Why Your Business Should Care About Small Batches